gamedig/node-gamedig/README.md

 If an error occurs, the returned object will contain an "error" key, indicating the issue.
 If the error key exists, it should be assumed that the game server is offline or unreachable.

-Otherwise, the returned object will contain the following keys:
+Otherwise, the returned object is guaranteed to contain the following keys:

-Guaranteed:

 * name
 * map